• Skip to main content

 If the problem is due to a glitch in iCloud, signing out of iCloud and signing back in should fix the problem.

-Open Settings and tap on your Apple ID Name.
+1. Open Settings > tap on your Apple ID Name.

-Sign Out of iPhone
+Sign Out From Apple ID on iPhone

 Hopefully, this should fix the iCloud glitch causing repeated Apple ID Verification pop-ups on your iPhone.